IDCH-NET/IDCH.CloudSDK/README.md

 If you have multiple storage repositories and wish to move BLOBs from one repository to another, use the ```BlobCopy``` class (refer to the ```Test.Copy``` project for a full working example).

-Thanks to @phpfui for contributing code and the idea for this enhancement!

 ```csharp
 Blobs from    = new Blobs(new DiskSettings("./disk1/")); // assume some files are here